Esri/arcgis-maps-sdk-toolkit-qt/README.md

 ## Features
 - UserCredentials Dialog - a dialog that takes in a username and password.
 It can be connected with a UserCredentials instance and a Portal instance to sign into Portal for ArcGIS or ArcGIS Online.
 The dialog is customizable, as the top banner and several labels can be changed.
+- AuthenticationView Dialog - a wrapper view that will automatically display the proper authentication view for any of the supported authentication types (OAuth, Token, HTTP Basic, HTTP Digest, SAML, PKI)
+- ClientCertificateView Dialog - a dialog for handling PKI authentication
+- OAuth2View Dialog - a dialog for handling OAuth authentication
+- SslHandshakeView Dialog - a dialog for allowing/blocking SSL Handshake related issues
+- UserCredentialsView Dialog - a generic dialog for handling username/password authentication
 - NavigationToolbar Control - a toolbar control with 4 buttons:
     -   Show your location on the map
     -   Zoom in